tsoa-community/docs/examples.md

 :::

 ::: warning
 OpenAPI 2 only allows one example per model/property/parameter.
-Although OpenAPI 3 supports multiple examples, tsoa does not support this behavior yet.
-If this is something you want to see or need, we'd love to receive a PR for that.
+If you defined more than one example in OpenAPI 2, tsoa will only apply first one as value.
+OpenAPI 3 examples is now supported!
 :::

 ## Response examples